davidB/forum-migration/davidB/README.md

   DISCOURSE_SMTP_PASSWORD: *********             # (optional)
 ```

-to prepare the migration, forward access of container port 3306 to host port 3306 so script in container can access mysql:
+to prepare the migration, forward access of container port 3306 to host port 3306 so script in container can access my local mysql (on host):
 I replaced a line around 487 in /var/discourse_docker/launcher (to allow docker to access local mysql):

     exec ssh -o StrictHostKeyChecking=no root@${split[0]} -p ${split[1]}